 For example, the simple and most common thing to copy is the design, which is normally tied to a WordPress theme (customized or not).

-Another easy thing you can copy from a blog you enjoy are the plugins to do X or Y function that you need in a blog.
+Another easy thing you can copy from a blog you enjoy is the plugins to do X or Y function that you need in a blog.